ChameleonCloud/docs/source/getting-started/faq.rst

 If you are adding a complex appliance, skip the image ID fields and enter your template instead in the dedicated text box.

-As always, if you encounter any problems or want to share with us additional improvements we should do to the process, please don’t hesitate to submit a ticket.
+As always, if you encounter any problems or want to share with us additional improvements we should do to the process, please don’t hesitate to `submit a ticket <https://www.chameleoncloud.org/user/help/>`_.

 .. _how-manage-appliance: